 Before you start

-You can access the Shopify Checkout by visiting ReCharge's website and clicking on the button labeled Start your 60-day trial, or by downloading ReCharge directly from Shopify's app store.
+You can install the Shopify Checkout integration by visiting Recharge's website or by downloading Recharge directly from Shopify's app store.
 For more information, visit Shopify Checkout FAQ.

 Enroll in Shopify Payments